MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 ----------------------------

 A comma separated list of file event types to monitor.
-Available file events:  create, delete, link, modify
+Available file events:  create, delete, link, modify, mkdir, rmdir to only add events to the current list start the event list with a plus sign (+).
+To remove them, prefix with a minus sign (-).

 The *create*, *modify*, and *delete* events reflect what is expected: a file being created, modified, or deleted.
 If *link* is set, symbolic links will be posted as links so that consumers can choose